metomi/rose/sphinx/user-guide/installation.rst

    [rosie-id]
    prefix-ws.foo=http://127.0.0.1:1234/foo

-You should now be able to talk to the Rosie web service server using the Rosie web service client.
+You should now be able to talk to the Rosie web service server via the Rosie web service client.
 Test by doing::

    rosie hello